elyashiv665/reflecetiz/README.md

 Scale-up

-            load balance: since I work in localhost environment I didn't implement that.In the cloud I would use API gateway.
+            since I work in localhost environment I didn't implement load balancer.In the cloud I would use API gateway.
             Also I can scale the update data docker containers according the queue state and I can scale the server according to load.